 If we are not careful, we can allow the world to set our agenda and priorities as we listen to what it decides are the headlines of our times.
-If we focus and concentrate on what the world is focused on, we can miss God’s voice, His priorities and His agenda.
+If we focus and concentrate on what the world is focused on, we can miss God’s voice, His priorities, and His agenda.
 We can be living distracted lives and not even realize it.

 As we live at the feet of Jesus, we will not live a distracted life.
-We will not live a life full of wasting time reading and learning about men that want to be women and people who want to change colors, what celebrities are wearing at a given event, etc. Instead, at Jesus’ feet, He can teach us what is important and what is not.
+We will not live a life full of wasting time reading and learning about men who want to be women and people who want to change colors, what celebrities are wearing at a given event, etc. Instead, at Jesus’ feet, He can teach us what is important and what is not.
 He can teach us what is true and what is false.
 There He can teach us what’s right and what is wrong.
 There, we learn about what is in the heart of God.
-And know that staying focused on God ordained priorities is not just important.
+And know that staying focused on God-ordained priorities is not just important.
 It is crucial.